 New Zealand’s mind-blowing landscapes tend to be the biggest draw card for visitors.
 But what about the unique destinations and attractions that make this country truly special?
-From the outright wacky to the unusually divine, here are 11 places that are guaranteed to intrigue all travellers.
+From the outright wacky to the unusually divine, here are some places that are guaranteed to intrigue all travellers.

 These mysterious boulders lie along a stretch of Koekohe Beach between the towns of Moeraki and Hampden, in the South Island’s Otago region.
 The Moeraki Boulders are compelling not just for their unique spherical shapes, but also for their size — some of these rocks have diameters ranging between 1.5 and 2.2 metres (4.9 and 7.2 feet).
 Maori legend also depicts these boulders as the remains of eel baskets, calabashes and kumara (sweet potato) washed ashore from a large ancestral canoe.